JuliaGraphics/ColorSchemes.jl/README.md

 ## Colorschemes, blends/gradients <a id="Colorschemes, blends/gradients"></a>

-As well as accessing colors by indexing (eg `leonardo[2]` or `leonardo[2:20]`), a colorscheme can be used to make a continuous range of colors by handling any number between 0 and 1 and interpolating between the provided color definitions.
-So:
+You can access the specific colors of a colorscheme by indexing (eg `leonardo[2]` or `leonardo[2:20]`).
+Or you can sample a colorscheme at a point between 0.0 and 1.0 as if it was a continuous range of colors:

-    colorscheme(leonardo, 0.5)
+    sample(leonardo, 0.5)

 returns

     RGB{Float64}(0.42637271063618504,0.28028983973265065,0.11258024276603132)

-The colors in the predefined colorschemes are sorted by LUV luminance, so this makes a kind of sense.
+The colors in the predefined colorschemes are usually sorted by LUV luminance, so this often makes sense.

 ## Sorting color schemes <a id="Sorting color schemes"></a>